kumarlabgit/MyESL/README.md

 ### Usage ###

 After downloading and setting the current working directory to MyESL, one can perform ESL analysis using `MyESL.exe.` The Fungi_data directory provides an example dataset.
 The directory contains 1,232 gene sequence alignments in fasta format.
 It also contains a phylogenetic tree of 86 fungi with clade IDs for two clades.
-The clade ID "Clade_X1" indicates a clade found to be fragile in a previous study (Sharma and Kumar 2024), and the clade "Control" was analyzed as a control clade previously.
+The clade ID `Clade_X1` indicates a clade found to be fragile in a previous study (Sharma and Kumar 2024), and the clade `Control` was analyzed as a control clade previously.

 <br />